Fujio-Turner/json-serialize-merger/README.md

 Ok the document has a timestamp ,but what field(s) changed from the update and when did each change happen?

 ##### FIELD LEVEL TIMESTAMPS
 The only way to know what field(s) changed and when is to track / assign a timestamp for the field(s) that changed.
-Example the JSON ABOVE when you change the field `"name":` FROM `"Robert Smith"` TO `"Bob Smith"` we put inside the document something like `{"field":"name","time":"some date"}` too.
+Example the JSON ABOVE when you change the field `"name":` FROM `"Robert Smith"` TO `"Bob Smith"` we put inside the document something like `"history":{"field":"name","time":"some date"}` too.

 ##### USEAGE
 In this project its designed to do the bookkeeping information and the merging of two documents with the embedded bookkeeping information to a serialzed or stitch "time correct"<sup>1.</sup> version of documents.